U53RW4R3/SCPA/Notebook/07 - Tactics & Techniques & Procedures (TTPs) Phases/C - Initial Access/0x01 - Weaponization/0xB - Shell Handler/Cross Platform/C2 Frameworks/Metasploit.md

+---
+author(s):
+  - Userware
+tags:
+  - metasploit-framework
+  - command-and-control
+  - living-off-the-land
+---
 # Metasploit

 Search Tag(s): #metasploit-framework #command-and-control #living-off-the-land

+> [!NOTE]
-Note: You can use regular one-liners or create your own custom regular implants.
+>  You can use regular one-liners or create your own custom regular payloads.
 Metasploit acts like a botnet so use it more often.
 Further more, you can use the [[05 - Red Team Infrastructure/B - Command and Control/0x00 - Metasploit/Interactive Shell/Meta Shell/Usage|meta shell's]] `resource` to automate commands in a faster pace.
 Look more in [[Resource|here]].

 ## 01 - Multi Handler